 Foundation vs. Foundationless

 One of the great debates in beekeeping is over the use of foundation.
-In Foundation or Foundationless Beekeeping, we looked at the pros and cons.
+In a previous lesson we looked at the pros and cons of foundationless beekeeping.
 When bees are left to their own path with foundationless frames, they will generally do a fine job.
 But small factors can impact the direction of the comb they build.
 Foundationless beekeeping provides a more free-form environment for the bees.

 Warre and Top Bar beehives are foundationless by design and so this issue exists for these types of hive.
 But is is also not uncommon for beekeepers with Langstroth beehives to use foundationless frames.
 For the new beekeeper, drawn in by the wave of natural beekeeping advocates, foundationless frames are attractive.
 However, they can create a challenge for the beekeeper, in short order, at the precise time the beekeeper is learning some important lessons.